-The research area of whale sighting and sampling survey was set as south of 60°S in Area VI (170°W-120°W, south of 60°S; Figure 1).
-The area was divided into the East and West sectors at 145°W (Figure 2).
+The research area of whale sighting and sampling survey was set as south of 60° S in Area III (0° - 70° E, south of 60° S; Figure 1).
+The area was divided into the East and West sectors at 35° E (Figure 2).
 Each sector was divided into the South and North strata.
 The boundary between the South and North strata was defined by a line 45n.miles from the ice-edge.
-The West-South stratum was further divided into the north and south strata at 69°S. Estimated pack-ice line (ice-edge) was obtained from direct observation from the vessels and from the Defence Meteorological Satellite Program (DMSP; Maslanik and Stroeve, 1999).
+Estimated pack-ice line (ice-edge) was obtained from direct observation from the vessels and from the Defence Meteorological Satellite Program (DMSP; Maslanik and Stroeve, 1999).